EqualPasta/blog/_posts/2017/2017-06-11-multiple-github-accounts-on-your-computer.markdown

 ---
 layout: "post"
-title: "Multiple GitHub accounts on your computer"
+title: "Multiple GitHub Accounts on Your Computer"
 date: "2017-06-11 14:24"
 ---